File1154

 What feels rewarding for your child to complete a task?

-Some children like to mark off items as they complete them, place a sticker on a chart, or anticipate playing a game when they are finished.
+Some children like to mark off items as they complete them, place a sticker on a chart, or anticipate playing a game when finished.

 Other children like to see corrected papers displayed prominently on the refrigerator or bulletin board.
-Discover what is important to your child and work to implement it on a regular basis.
-Using these three strategies along with the considerations presented in the first two parts of this series can help promote a positive and productive evening work time which will lead to greater school success.
+Discover what is important to your child and work to implement it regularly.
+Using these three strategies, along with the considerations presented in the first two parts of this series, can help promote a positive and productive evening work time, which will lead to greater school success.

 Beth Harmon